-The proposed amendments do not encourage or support activities that would be likely to generate noise levels beyond what was analyzed in the 2035 General Plan MEIR.
-Adopting the proposed amendments would not affect or modify existing City policies or development regulations addressing noise.
+The Project does not encourage uses or support activities that would be likely to generate generating noise levels beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed project would not affect or modify existing City policies or development regulations addressing noise.